rumruth/neocities-flask/README.md

 If you wish to do it manually, all you have to do is navigate inside your `build` directory, and move all the files within to your Neocities dashboard (Or a mounted directory if you're a [Neocities Supporter](https://neocities.org/supporter)).

+> **Note:** If you wish to test how your website looks, you can edit the `TARGET` option in your `.env` file.
+That option allows the script to upload your site to a subdirectory on your Neocities site.
+This isn't fully-supported at the moment, however, so navigation may not work as expected.

 ## Conclusion

 This is it!
 Happy coding!